TensorOpsAI/DriveAIOrganizer/README.md

 ## Acknowledgements

-- [Google Colab](https://colab.research.google.com/) for providing a cloud-based Python
+- [Google Colab](https://colab.research.google.com/) for providing a cloud-based Python environment.
+- [OpenAI](https://openai.com/) for the powerful AI models used in this project.